Yersultan04/Algorithm-for-massive-data/README.md

 Algorithms for Massive Data

 ## Overview
-This repository contains a reproducible pipeline that flags duplicated and near-duplicated reviews in the 3 M-review Amazon Books dataset.
+This repository contains a reproducible pipeline that flags duplicated and near-duplicated reviews in the Amazon Books dataset.
 Technique summary:

 * MinHash + LSH – narrows candidates by Jaccard similarity.